amirmahdy/OrderBird/README.md

 ```http
   GET /token
 ```
-This endpoint returns all token's name on the DB.
+This endpoint returns all token names on the DB.
 | Parameter | Type     | Description                |
 | :-------- | :------- | :------------------------- |